unixwars/wnget/README.rst

 Usage examples
 --------------

+Each command has a _--help_ option detailing all valid arguments.

 To scrape all chapters of a given web novel, following links, and saving each chapter in a diferent html file in the current directory: